 A home insurance policy doesn't cover every possible mishap that could befall your household, however.
 If your neighborhood is hit by certain types of natural disasters and your home suffers structural damage, your insurance carrier likely won't cover the loss.

-In the event that your home suffers damage from a flood, your standard homeowners insurance policy won't cover the damage.
+If your home suffers damage from a flood, your standard homeowner's insurance policy won't cover the damage.
 You'll need a separate flood insurance policy.
 Most flood policies are administered through the National Flood Insurance Program, which is run by the Federal Emergency Management Agency.
-The maximum amount of coverage available for purchase is $250,000 for the structure of the home and $100,000 for the contents of the home, according to the Insurance Information Institute (III).
+The maximum amount of coverage available is $250,000 for the home's structure and $100,000 for the contents of the home, according to the Insurance Information Institute (III).

 Damage from Lack of Maintenance

-Damage caused from a sewer backup typically isn't covered in a standard home insurance policy.
+Damage caused by a sewer backup typically isn't covered in a standard home insurance policy.
 According to the III, sewer backups can occur for several reasons, including: